Pictures from 2015 Tent City are above – thank you to all our great volunteers!

 3. Conduct a targeted clothing drive for men’s and women’s warm winter clothing, jeans, sweat shirts, hygiene items or backpacks.
 We ALWAYS have a shortage of larger sizes as well as men’s jeans.

-4. Help sponsor the Critical Documents (Birth Certificates and IDs), perhaps the biggest demand item.
+4. Help sponsor the Critical Documents (Birth Certificates and IDs) – perhaps the item in highest demand.
 Without them, people cannot get a job, services, even food or shelter.
 Last year we were quite limited in capacity.
 To meet the need this year, we need to raise about $3,500 to buy the birth certificates and IDs for our guests.
 Contact us if you, your church, business or group would like to donate or sponsor part of this program.

-6. Have your company or group become an underwriter or sponsor of Tent City, or our 1Mile Matters walk to support our Veterans Matter program.
+6. Have your company or group become an underwriter or sponsor of Tent City.

 9. Bring your student group, church group or life group down to spend the night in order to teach them the harder life lessons only discomfort can teach.